raspberrypilearning/tree-life-simulator/en/step_5.md

 ## Human deforestation

 There are many reasons why humans chop down trees.
-The wood might be needed for making furniture, buildings or firewood.
-Alternatively, the land used by the forest might be needed for growing crops, grazing cattle or adding buildings.
+The wood might be needed for making furniture, constructing buildings or firewood.
+Alternatively, the land used by the forest might be needed for growing crops, grazing cattle or buildings.

+In this step you will code the **Tree Feller** to get the amount of trees needed and move through the forest causing human deforestation.

-Code the tree feller to ask how many trees are needed each time it is clicked.
+Code the **Tree Feller** to ask how many trees are needed each time it is clicked.

 --- task ---

-Click on the **Tree Feller** sprite and drag a `When this sprite is clicked`{:class="block3events"} block to the Code area.
-Add an `ask (What is your name?) and wait`{:class="block3sensing"} block changing the value to ask `How many trees are needed?`.
+Click on the **Tree Feller** sprite and start a new script with a `when this sprite clicked`{:class="block3events"} block.
+Add an `ask (What is your name?) and wait`{:class="block3sensing"} block changing the text to ask `How many trees are needed?`.

 ![image of the Tree Feller sprite](images/tree-feller-sprite.png)